What is Breast Augmentation?

 - Injection into the breasts

-Dr. Ruff uses a liposuction technique called VASERlipo™ that is ideal for harvesting fat in grafting procedures.
+All of our surgeons use a liposuction technique called VASERlipo™ that is ideal for harvesting fat in grafting procedures.
 This precise and gentle approach to liposuction excels at preserving the viability of the fat cells once they are injected into the breasts.
-Dr. Ruff uses a microcannula – a specialized instrument – to perform dozens of tiny injections, layering the fat so that the results look beautifully natural.
+Your surgeon will use a microcannula – a specialized instrument – to perform dozens of tiny injections, layering the fat so that the results look beautifully natural.

 Patients recovering after fat transfer breast augmentation experience some discomfort in the area of the body where the liposuction is performed.
 Otherwise, the recovery is generally quite comfortable, and most patients return to work or their regular activities within a few days.